Advaxis: Advaxis Technology

 Advaxis immunotherapies are based on a platform technology using live attenuated Listeria monocytogenes (Lm) that are bioengineered to secrete an antigen/adjuvant fusion protein.
 The vectors infect the key elements of the immune system, and the secreted antigen/adjuvant fusion protein redirects the immune response against the cancer itself.
 The adjuvant also reduces the cancer's defense against this immune attack.
 The company's platform technology is based on preclinical research by Yvonne Paterson, Professor of Microbiology at the University of Pennsylvania, and Fellow of the American Academy for the Advancement of Science.

 Clinical Development Program

 ADXS-HPV was in Phase 2 trials for HPV-associated diseases (cervical intraepithelial neoplasia (CIN), cervical cancer, and HPV-associated head and neck cancer).

 In 2009, Advaxis published the results of the first Phase 1 trial with the first Lm-LLO-based immunotherapy, ADXS-HPV in Vaccine (19 June 2009 / Volume 27, Issue 30).
 This study assessed side effects associated with increasing doses of ADXS-HPV in patients with metastatic, refractory, recurrent cervical cancer.
-Vaccine (19 June 2009 / Volume 27, Issue 30) This study demonstrated that a live-attenuated Lm-LLO-based immunotherapy could be administered to human subjects and was tolerated, and a maximum tolerated dose was established.
+This study demonstrated that a live-attenuated Lm-LLO-based immunotherapy could be administered to human subjects and was tolerated, and a maximum tolerated dose was established.
 4 of 13 evaluable patients experienced increased survival and tumor shrinkage.